 Play an urban wide game

 Fire Hazard Games organise urban wide games with cryptic clues and real life guards including the ever-popular City Dash.
 Tickets are cheaper the further you book in advance, and start from £10.
 Review here.
+GOOD FOR GROUPS.

 Catch some comedy at the Pleasance Theatre